 When it comes to getting a project set up for success, there are a few steps to guide it smoothly from start to finish:

-Design & development - At this stage, it’s important to ask what things will look like and how we’re going to build the experience out for users.
+Design and development: At this stage, it’s important to ask what things will look like and how we’re going to build the experience out for users.
 Whether you’re developing an app or a website, it’s crucial to identify how the product will work when it’s in the hands of users.
 Don’t forget the web and app design principles above!
 When we hit a snag, we can always return to these to touch base with what’s most effective.

-Check out our Web Accessibility series to see this work in action and shoot us an email to chat about elements of digital design, to make effective work.
+Check out our Web Accessibility series to see digital design in action and shoot us an email to chat about elements of digital design, to make effective work.